thesleepingsage/DaVinci-Resolve-Timestamp-Extractor/README.md

 This software is provided free of charge on an as-is basis.
 Any monetary contributions made in relation to this software are considered voluntary donations and do not constitute a sale or purchase.
 The author retain all rights to the software and make no warranties, express or implied, regarding its use or performance.

+## Donations

+While this software is distributed free of charge, voluntary contributions are appreciated.
+If you find this project valuable and wish to make a donation, please visit: https://ko-fi.com/s/35e059b0ac

+Please note that donations are entirely optional and do not confer any additional rights, privileges, or entitlements with respect to the software.
+All contributions are gratefully acknowledged.

 ## License

 This project is licensed under the [MIT License](LICENSE).